For Patients & Caregivers

-This use has only been tested in one clinical trial, in which it was found that N-acetylcysteine had no effect on progression of disease or survival in patients with Lou Gehrig’s disease.
+This use has only been tested in one clinical trial, in which it was found that NAC had no effect on progression of disease or survival in patients with Lou Gehrig’s disease.

 - To treat psychiatric disorders

-Several small scale studies suggest NAC may help to control substances and gambling addictions.
-It may also help to reduce symptoms of trichotillomania (hair pulling) .
+Several small scale studies suggest NAC may help to control substance abuse and gambling addictions.
+It may also help reduce symptoms of trichotillomania (hair pulling).

 - It is controversial whether antioxidants like N-acetylcysteine can lessen or negate the effects of chemotherapy and radiation therapy.
 Because these therapies work by creating free radicals that kill cancer cells, high levels of antioxidants may neutralize these effects and protect cancer cells from these therapies.
 So what protects healthy cells may protect cancer cells as well.
 Patients who are interested in taking antioxidants during therapy should consult with their doctor.

 N-acetylcysteine (NAC) is an antioxidant that is used as a prescription drug and as a dietary supplement.
 As a drug, it is given parenterally or orally to treat acetaminophen overdose.
 The inhalant and oral solution forms have a mucolytic effect to relieve obstructions in bronchial diseases and in tracheotomy procedures.
 The oral capsule is marketed as a dietary supplement for its liver protective function and is popular among patients with AIDS and cancer.

 Clinical studies show NAC can treat drug-induced hepatotoxicity (1) (2), prevent and treat conditions of oxidative stress and reduce GSH levels caused by diseases such as HIV/AIDS (3) and cancer (4), and alleviate toxicity from chemo- and radiotherapy (4).